DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ### 2. The Scaffolding
 <span class="citation"><em>This scene takes place in Chapter 11: Area V3.</em></span>

-The scaffolding is as described in <span class="citation">V3.
-Rickety Scaffolding (p.
+The scaffolding is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower#V3RicketyScaffolding">V3.
+Rickety Scaffolding</a> (p.
 170)</span>.
 If a creature climbs the scaffolding to the second floor, the four **gargoyles** on the roof come to life and attack.
 (Remember that the scaffolding leads to a hole in the wall on the third floor, not the second floor.)
 Use the statblock below for the **gargoyles**, rather than the one in the _Monster Manual._

 <div class="statblock">
 <h2>Gargoyle</h2>